 MIT LGO students can apply their engineering knowledge to sustainability problems that impact a global operations system.
-Students work with renewable energy sources, measure company’s environmental impact, and make suggestions based on rigorous data analysis.
-Many of the sustainable engineering projects we currently have focus on energy and have a sustainability component, usually working with renewable energy sources.
+Students work with renewable and labor resources, measure company’s environmental and industry impact, and make suggestions based on rigorous data analysis.

 Establishment of Novel Pichia pastoris Host Production Platforms